 A Lawyer Quotes in Utopia

 The Utopia quotes below are all either spoken by A Lawyer or refer to A Lawyer.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Oxford University Press edition of Utopia published in 2009.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Oxford University Press edition of Utopia published in 2009.).

 A Lawyer Character Timeline in Utopia